-- pop (list) Population to evaluate. - jobname (str) Name of GridDriver instance driving the optimization. - iteration (int) Current iteration number. - path\to\stage\dir (str) Path to directory in which optimization takes place. - cur\pop\file (str) Filename under which the population is stored in the current iteration dir.
-The population is discarded if no file is specified. :param task\constructor: Takes a list of x vectors and the path to the current iteration directory.
+- pop Population to evaluate.
+Must be a NumPy "array-like" value. - jobname (str) Name of GridDriver instance driving the optimization. - iteration (int) Current iteration number. - path\to\stage\dir (str) Path to directory in which optimization takes place. - cur\pop\file (str) Filename under which the population is stored in the current iteration dir.
+The population is discarded if no file is specified. - task\constructor Takes a list of x vectors and the path to the current iteration directory.
 Returns Application instances that can be executed on the grid.